hcts-hra/heidenc/content/bibliography.md

 ### 1839

 Lin Zexu 林則徐, *Sizhou zhi* 四洲志, 1839/1840。Selection reprinted in Wang Xiqi 王錫祺, Xiaofanghuzhai yudi congchao zai bupian 小方壺齋輿地叢鈔再補編, Shanghai: Zhuyitang著易堂, 1900.
 Based on translations from Hugh Murray eds., *An encyclopedia of geography : comprising a complete description of the earth, exhibiting its relation to the heavenly bodies, its physical structure, the natural history of each country, and the industry, commerce, political institutions, and civil and social state of all nations*, London : Longman, 1834 (second edition: 1840).
 A copy of the first edition was seemingly given to Lin Zexu by the missionary Samuel Robbins Brown (1810-1880).
 Much of it is included into Wei Yuan's *Haiguo tuzhi*.

 Availability: Print edition in Heidelberg library.

 ### 1846

-Lin Zexu 林則徐, *Yangshi zalu* 洋事雑錄,1846.
+Lin Zexu 林則徐, *Yangshi zalu* 洋事雑錄, 1846.
 Unpubl.
 Manuscript in Shanghai Academy of Social Sciences.
 Transscribed in simplified characters in:

-陈德培; 林永俣; 孟彭兴, "林则徐《洋事杂录》", in 中山大学学报(社会科学版) , 编辑部邮箱 1986年 03期, 14-34.
+陈德培; 林永俣; 孟彭兴, "林则徐《洋事杂录》", in 中山大学学报(社会科学版), 编辑部邮箱 1986年 03期, 14-34.
 Contains a short description of the Rees encyclopedia.
 Abraham Rees (1743-1825), *The cyclopædia; or, Universal dictionary of arts, sciences, and literature*.
 See 1818-20*.
 With the assistance of eminent professional gentlemen. ; Illustrated with numerous engravings, by the most distinguished artists*. ; In forty-one volumes.
 Vol. I\[-XLI\].
 Edition: First American edition, revised, corrected, enlarged, and adapted to this country, by several literary and scientific characters.
 Published: Philadelphia: : Published by Samuel F. Bradford, and Murray, Fairman and Co.
 Peter A. Mesier, New-York; etc., The forty-one volumes were first issued in 87 parts, in printed boards, from 1805 to 1825.
 Title pages and half-titles to the 41 vols. were issued in the 87th part (Vol. XLI, Part III).

 Cover title: Dr. Rees\'s new cyclopædia.
 (This encyclopedia is accessible on-line via Gale.)

 Availability: Scan in Heidelberg database.